-Post-impact care is a strategy aimed at reducing the severity of injury consequences once a road traffic crash has occurred.
-For major injuries, clinical experts define the post-impact care needed as the chain of help starting with action taken by the victims themselves or more commonly by lay bystanders at the scene of the crash, access to the pre-hospital medical care system, emergency rescue, pre-hospital medical care, trauma care and helping road crash victims who have suffered debilitating injury to re-integrate into work and family life.
-See Figure 1.
-The effectiveness of such a chain depends upon the strength of each of its links (Buylaert, 1990).
+Post impact care is a key Safe System strategy aimed at reducing the severity of injury consequences once a road traffic accident has occurred.
+For major injuries, clinical experts define the post-impact care needed as the chain of help starting with action taken by the victims themselves or more commonly by lay bystanders at the scene of the accident, access to the pre-hospital medical care system, emergency rescue, pre-hospital medical care, trauma care and helping road accident victims who have suffered debilitating injury to re-integrate into work and family life.
+The effectiveness of this chain (shown above), depends upon the strength of each of its links (Buylaert, 1990).
 Minor injury patients will often need the help of a general practitioner and optimal medical and psychological follow-up care is important to alleviate pain and distress.